lytical/lyt-spa/README.md

 several years back, i started to use [knockoutjs](https://knockoutjs.com/) to build my clients. i eventually mixed in **amd** (asynchronous module definition). before es6, i started to appreciate javascript modules. i then tried [angularjs](https://angularjs.org/); [angular](https://angular.io/); [vuejs](https://vuejs.org/); [reactjs](https://reactjs.org/); ...

-all great frameworks, but none implemented the way i wanted. i decided to write my own framework, and at the time, wanted to use it in projects for my employer. that initiative came to a screeching halt when my employer wanted to claim ownership to the framework. dang! what to do...? i needed to use an existing framework in my employer's projects.
+all excellent frameworks, but none implemented the way i wanted. i decided to write my own framework, and at the time, wanted to use it in projects for my employer. that initiative came to a screeching halt when my employer wanted to claim ownership to the framework. dang! what to do...? i needed to use an existing framework in my employer's projects.

 go back to angular... too much overhead for me. break out the react...? call me old school, i hated mixing html into code. i needed them separated. loved knockout, but i needed a more modern approach. so i chose vue.